top of page

 SOLAR ELECTRICITY GENERATION AT HOME

-Solar panels that generate electricity, also known as photovoltaic panels, have been around for decades.
-In the past decade or so, they have become popular on buildings.
+Solar panels that generate electricity, also known as photovoltaic (PV) panels, have been around for decades.
+For more than a decade now, they have become popular on buildings.
 Buildings in remote locations that are 'off the grid' may have a stand-alone solar system.
 However, for most of us, our homes are served by utility-supplied electricity.
-For electric grid-connected buildings (including homes) that have solar electric systems, their solar-generated electricity goes into the grid.
-Owners of solar electric systems receive payment from the utility when they generate more power than they use.
-For more information on this, see this CPUC webpage: https://www.cpuc.ca.gov/industries-and-topics/electrical-energy/demand-side-management/net-energy-metering .
+For electric grid-connected buildings (including homes) that have solar electric systems, but no battery storage, their solar-generated electricity goes into the grid.
+For buildings with both PV and batteries, solar power that exceeds the demand of home real-time usage, and for charging the battery system, goes to the grid.
+Owners of solar electric systems receive payment from the utility for the power that does go to the grid.
+For more on whole-building battery systems, see near bottom of this page.

 While solar systems are usually owned by the property owner, another option is where the solar installer also owns the panels; in this case, the solar installer/owner sells the power to the building owner at a set price.